 - Self-citations: Replace authors’ names with “Author” in the in-text citations and reference list.
 Alternatively, ensure the text is neutral and does not indicate you are citing your previous work.

-- Blind title page attached to manuscript: Include only the running head, article title, and submission date
+- Masked title page attached to manuscript: Include only the running head, article title, and submission date

 - Other identifying information: Mask or remove university names and city or state names from which a reviewer might discern your identity or the identity of your institution.
 The identifying information will be restored before publication.
 For example, instead of writing, “This research was approved by the University of North Carolina Institutional Review Board," mask the text to read, "This research was approved by the Institutional Review Board of a large university in the Southeastern United States."